 - What is vascular dementia?
 (402)

-- What is dementia with Lewy bodies?
+- What is dementia with Lewy bodies (DLB)?
 (403)

-- What is fronto-temporal dementia, including Pick's disease?
+- What is frontotemporal dementia?
 (404)

 - Diagnosis and assessment (426)

-- Genetics and dementia (405)
+- Genetics of dementia (405)

-- Drug treatments for Alzheimer’s disease (407)
+- Drug treatments for Alzheimer’s disease (407).

-Next review due: April 2013
+Next review due: August 2015